dylanmc/CryptoBook/src/2_EncodingData.md

 _Decoding_ is reversing the process; getting back the original information from the new representation.
-In this chapter, we'll learn how to encode and decode unsigned and signed integers, simple Latin alphabets, as well as the rest of the alphabets in the world
+In this chapter, we'll learn how to encode and decode unsigned and signed integers, simple Latin alphabets, as well as the rest of the alphabets in the world.

 ## Encoding integers